privacyidea/privacyidea/doc/webui/container_view.rst

-.. _container_view:
+.. _container_functionality:

 Functionality of the Container View
 -----------------------------------

-A container can be assigned to several realms.
-This is important if you have administrators for different realms.
+Administrators can see and edit all containers of the realms they are allowed to manage.
+A container can be in several realms.
+This enables the possibility that administrators of different realms can manage the same container.
-A realm administrator is only allowed to see containers within his realms.
-He will not see containers, that are not in his realm.
-So you can assign a container to realm A and realm B, thus the administrator A and the administrator B will be able to see the container.
+Users can only see and edit their own containers.

 The container view submenu contains three parts: Container list, container details and create container.